Kitchen and Other Stories

 Storage

-Cooked Daal can be kept in the fridge in an airtight container for up to three days; make sure to reheat thoroughly.
+Cooked Dal can be kept in the fridge in an airtight container for up to three days; make sure to reheat thoroughly.
 When stored in the refrigerator, the dal tends to thicken; add some water to thin it down when reheating.

-Soaking and rinsing dal is essential.
-Don't compromise on that.
 Removing the scum or foam that forms on top of the boiling lentils is also very important for flavour and to reduce bloating.
 Make sure you remove it in the first boil.

 FAQ

-Is Daal healthy?
+Is Dal healthy?

 Why is it important to soak lentils overnight?